guillermoamaral/Webside/docs/api/changes/post.md

 }
 ```

-Note that `changes` contains a list with another `MethodDefinition` with a modified source, which corresponds to accepting the suggestion.
+Note that `changes` contains a list with another `AddMethod` with a modified source, which corresponds to accepting the suggestion.

 Note also that in the case that the original source had more than one compilation error with potential suggestions, they are handled one by one, asking the user to accept each suggestion at a time (i.c.
 Webside sends the first attempt and after receiving an error with a suggestion, it asks the user; should the user accept the suggestion, Webside retries with the suggested changes and if the server finds a new error, the process repeats).